Defense Intelligence Headquarters: Organization

 A number of divisions were established under the DIH, including the following:

 Role

 The main role of the DIH is to collect information and analyse for planning defense and operation policy.
 The agency collect information from open sources, signals and image intelligence as well as from other Japanese government ministries, Japanese embassies and other affiliated ministries and organizations.
 In addition, they also gather intelligence through surveillance activities.

+The analysis results are reported and shared with the Prime Minister, the Minister of Defense, internal departments and other organizations of the Ministry of Defense, National Security Council (Japan) and other relevant ministries and agencies, and units of the Ground, Maritime, and Air Self-Defense Forces for use in policy decisions and unit operations.

+In addition, in the National Defense Strategy approved by the Cabinet in December 2022, the Defense Intelligence Headquarters is to play a central role in information warfare in the defense of Japan, in addition to its existing role.

+It is not allowed to obtain non-military intelligence in Japan or information from cyberspace.

 Seal

 The seal of the DIH consist of the following symbols: